In June of 1988, a chapel (pictured above) was erected through a community wide effort and is now used to conduct all

 All winter decorations must be removed

-from the cemetery by March 15 in order to begin spring clean-up.
+from the cemetery by March 15 in order to begin spring clean-up, and all spring/summer decorations must be removed from the cemetery by October 1 in order to begin fall clean-up.
 Fixed saddles and vases can remain on monuments, but items on the ground will be discarded.

 Photo by Jerry Tyson

 Henry Springer opened the historic Lisbon Cemetery, owned by the Village of Lisbon, in 1834 with the burial of his father, Dr. Joseph Springer.

 Many historic elements are incorporated into the cemetery landscape.
 A Civil War era naval cannon and sea mine, secured by William McKinley, the 25th President of the United States, are prominently displayed.
 Also, a cast iron fence, circa 1870, that once enclosed the "old" Market Street School now encloses the grounds of the cemetery office.
 The beautiful and grandiose iron gates that adorn the main entrance into the cemetery are funded by the estate of former United States Supreme Court Justice John Hessin Clarke.

 There are also monuments to the veterans of WWI, WWII, and the Korean War, and servicemen and women who participated in all American wars from the Revolutionary War to the present are buried here.

 Additionally, the Hanna or Old Quaker Cemetery is located on a small plot of ground in a grove of trees at the east end of the cemetery.
 Though not officially part of the cemetery, the Board of Trustees and the Cemetery Maintenance Crew do take care of it as the Hanna family members were early residents of the village and made significant contributions to the history of New Lisbon, Columbiana County, and the United States.

 Photo by Arlene Obertance